+IntroductionThis web page presents details on the construction of the STS-5000 Static Test Stand.
+This is an apparatus that I designed for static test firing of rocket motors.
+This test stand was designed to be versatile and capable of handling motors that produce up to 5000 Newtons (1100 lbs.) of thrust, such that sizes up to "M" class motors may be tested.
 This test stand was designed to be relatively simple to construct, using EMT (Electrical Metallic Tubing) as the main structural components.
 The "bolt together" design allows for simple construction, quick disassembly for transport and storage, as well as easy replacement of parts that get damaged when the inevitable CATO occurs.

-For portability and simplicity, this test stand holds the motor in a vertical position, firing upward, such that the thrust force is reacted by the ground upon which the stand sits.
+As a pragmatic feature, the STS-5000 Static Test Stand test stand holds the motor in a vertical position, firing upward, such that the thrust force is reacted by the ground upon which the stand sits.
 This eliminates the complexities associated with horizontal firing test stands, such as the large mass (or other means) required for anchoring.
 Besides, there are no significant advantages to horizontal testing of motors.
 The weight of the motor (which rests on the load cell) can simply be subtracted from the measured thrust.
 In fact, the largest SRM ever built, the 260 inch diameter AJ-260X (SL-2) Space Booster was fired vertically in this manner.

 ConceptThe basic structural form of the test stand is that of a tripod.
 A significant advantage to having three support legs is that the stand is self-leveling on any surface, with equal load distribution to each leg.
 The rocket motor is mounted vertically, nozzle upward, such that the thrust force exerts against the thrust plate.
 This plate sits atop the load cell, which bears against the Base Plate.
 The Base Plate is supported by a triangular arrangement of three Base Plate Supports which are attached at the ends to the three vertical Thrust Struts.
 These struts transmit the thrust load to the three Cross Beams.
 The tension load in the struts is beamed out to the three support Legs.
 The resulting compression load in the legs is then reacted at the ground surface.
-Wooden pads are placed under the foot of each leg to distribute the load in bearing.
+Wooden pads are placed under the foot of each leg to distribute the ground bearing load.

 Construction MethodEMT is used to make the basic structural components.
 To make the struts, the tubing is cut to length by use of a standard tube cutter, as shown is Figure 2a.
 A vise is then used to form the lug ends by simply squeezing the tubing end until flat, as illustrated in Figure 2b.
 A 1/4" hole is then drilled through the lug.
-The lug ends of the Leg Braces, Cross Beams, and Base Plate Supports are then bent at an angle, as shown in Figure 4.
+The lug ends of the Leg Braces, Cross Beams, and Base Plate Supports are then bent at an angle, as shown in Figure 3.
 The lug corners may be clipped to eliminate the potential hazard of a sharp corner.
-Figure 3 illustrates the struts and Table 1 provides the strut dimensions.
+Figure 4 illustrates the struts and Table 1 provides the strut dimensions.

 Figure 2a and 2b--Cutting the EMT to length, then squeezing the ends by use of a vise.
-Holes are then drilled in the lugs for the attachment bolts.

-Figure 3-- Struts (note that the Thrust Strut has end lugs that are at right angles to one another.
+Figure 4-- Struts (note that the Thrust Strut has end lugs that are at right angles to one another.